Background pattern

 Do not store solutions containing other medications.

-Use an aseptic technique when adding medications to Viaflo Glucose 5%.
+An aseptic technique should be used when adding medications to Viaflo Glucose 5%.

 Mix the solution well when adding medications.